AlaeddineCHOUKR/mRec/README.md

 ## What I set out to build, and why I didn't

-The plan was a model you could steer, so you could ask it for more repeats or more new tracks.
-Before building it I checked what that steering is worth without a model at all.
+The plan was a model you could guide, so you could ask it for more repeats or more new tracks.
+Before building it I checked what that guidance is worth without a model at all.

 Take a model that only suggests tracks the user knows, take a second that only suggests tracks they don't, and fill the ten slots from both.
 Want 8 repeats?
 Take 8 from the first